 15. An umbrella for the sun.
 Even if you’re not at the beach, think about using a sun umbrella instead of ruining your hair with a hat.
 They are better protection from the sun, keep you cooler than a hat and Mexican women still carry them.

-Mexico does have cool weather and cool nights in some places.
+Mexico does have cool, even cold weather in some places.
 Do your research and be prepared to layer items.

 1. First off, avoid shorts in Mexico unless you are in a beach town.
-Mexican men do so more than they used to, but it's still pretty touristy (Mexicans can be tourists in Mexico too.)
+Mexican men wear shorts more than they used to, but it's still pretty touristy (Mexicans can be tourists in Mexico too.)

 2, Find some graphic tees and hoodies.

 One evening, my friend Michael, who is in his sixties, showed up at a game in a fantastic black hoodie with a Dia de Los Muertos graphic on the front.
 The only possible downside was all the teen-age girls who told him they wanted to rip it right off his back (maybe not a downside for Michael as much as his wife.)

 A great line is Ay Guay, a Mexican brand.
 You can also find tee shirts with sewn-on appliques that you can’t find in the States.

 3. Huaraches, traditional leather sandals, are still popular.
 For a light, comfortable, cooling lace-up, men should also check out the Mexican brand Flexi.